How to Make Money from Blogging

 How to make money indirectly from your blog?

-Back in the early days of blogging, after the initial burst of personal journals, people blogged for the sole purpose of attracting more clients to their website.
-By publishing content that answered their questions, they were able to reach them at a critical point in the buying cycle.
+Back in the early days of blogging, after the initial burst of personal journals, people blogged for the sole purpose of attracting more clients to their websites.
+By publishing content that answered questions, they were able to reach them at a critical point in the buying cycle.

 If their content impressed the potential buyer enough, they had a warm lead.
 One that could be nurtured with more relevant content showcasing their expertise.